 Step 4.
 Announce your first meeting and begin to recruit members

-You’ll want to utilise all your communication channels to invite parents, senior staff, teachers, staff and governors to your first meeting.
+You’ll want to use all your communication channels to invite parents, senior staff, teachers, staff and governors to your first meeting.
 And ask staff if there are any parents they’d recommend you approach directly.

 Use school apps, emails, noticeboards, flyers and social media accounts to let parents know where and when you’re meeting, and how to register their interest in joining the Parent Council.